caramelomartins/awesome-linters/README.md

 - [phplint](https://www.npmjs.com/package/phplint) - Node wrapper around the
   native php linter that allows for parallel linting and integration with build systems like Grunt, Gulp and more.
-- [PHP Mess Detector](https://github.com/phpmd/phpmd) - PHPMD can be seen as an user friendly and easy to configure frontend for the raw metrics measured by PHP Depend.
+- [PHP Mess Detector](https://github.com/phpmd/phpmd) - PHPMD can be seen as a user friendly and easy to configure frontend for the raw metrics measured by PHP Depend.